tlangan1/Express-Server/README.md

    > openssl genrsa -out localhost.key 2048

+   `Note, I believe I renamed this to localhost-key.pem in the cert folder of the Life Helper express server.`

 1. The second command I issued was to Certificate Signing Request file, a .csr file as shown below

    ```
    openssl req -new -key localhost.key -out localhost.csr
    ```

+   `Note, I believe I renamed this to localhost.pem in the cert folder of the Life Helper express server.`

 1. Finally, I created a self-signed SSL certificate, localhost.crt but I did not capture the actual command; however, it was something like the following but I don't think it had an expiration:
    // cSpell:disable